shaundon/codakuma-website/_posts/2021-01-02-photos-in-swiftui.markdown

 ---
-layout: page
+layout: blog
 title: "Accessing the photo library in SwiftUI"
 permalink: /the-library-is-open/
 description: "How to access the photo library in SwiftUI using PHPicker"
 tags: ios swift howto
 ---

 SwiftUI doesn't yet have an easy way to access the camera or photo library. [hackingwithswift.com already has a great tutorial](https://www.hackingwithswift.com/example-code/uikit/how-to-take-a-photo-using-the-camera-and-uiimagepickercontroller) on how to access the camera from SwiftUI.

 This article will cover how to access the user's photo library using [`PHPicker`](https://developer.apple.com/videos/play/wwdc2020/10652/), a new privacy-first API introduced in iOS 14 which may eventually replace `UIImagePickerController`.
 We'll build a simple SwiftUI app that accesses the user's photo library and displays the selected photo on screen.